Careers Leader: Dr. Alexander Hiner: firstname.lastname@example.org

 Reviewing the provision of Careers Education and Advice

 CCHS is currently working towards compliance with the Statutory Guidance from the DfE on Careers Guidance and Access for Education and Training Providers (2018) and full implementation of the Gatsby Benchmarks by the end of 2020.
-During this time there will be changes to our careers guidance and activities with regular reviews of progress with the next due September 2019.
+During this time there will be changes to our careers guidance and activities with reviews of progress on a regular basis.